-We are very excited about being an official selection of the 2017 Melbourne Documentary FIlm Festival and we have been organizing the 2017-18 ONE HEART World Tour to colleges and universities in the USA, Canada, Australia, Asia, and Europe.
+We are very excited about having won "Best Indigenous Documentary" at the 2017 Melbourne Documentary FIlm Festival and have been organizing our 2017-18 ONE HEART World Tour to colleges and universities in the USA, Canada, Australia, Asia, and Europe.
 ONE HEART-ONE SPIRIT is a non-profit 501(c)3 project and I invite you to make a tax-deductible contribution below.
-Help us share indigenous wisdom, through the power of film.
+Please help us share indigenous wisdom, through the power of film.
 Thanks in advance for your support.

 ONE HEART-ONE SPIRIT

 FYI - Download our official poster at bottom of page.